 I’d like to say a few words about parenting, but before we get started, can you please tell me what pronouns you prefer and how you identify?

 As for me, I identify as many things: a man, a husband and a father.
 And I go by the only pronouns appropriate for those identities.
 Sometimes I hear people identify folks like my wife and I as “breeders.”
 As if passing on your DNA, continuing your family line and raising the future generation is such a terrible thing.
-Inevitably, this term used by people who themselves don’t have kids, making it a laughably ignorant aspersion indeed.
+Inevitably, this term is used by people who themselves don’t have kids, making it a laughably ignorant aspersion indeed.

 Often, we see stories in the media about what a burden or how expensive it is to raise children, and hear from people who brag about living extravagant and uninhibited lifestyles made possible only because of the financial freedom being childless affords.
 In an uber-narcissistic world where fame, wealth and material possessions have become the ultimate goal of human activity, this is entirely understandable.
 Not acceptable or commendable, but understandable.